Digital Photography Live

 Tutorials

+Even if you’re using a DSLR, the lighting of your foreground and your background are not always perfect.
+Using optical filters like graduated neutral density filters can help you balance the contrast between your foreground...

-What is Bokeh?
+What is a RAW file?

-Bokeh is not a term that is commonly used in ordinary language.
-The term is rather associated to photography, so if you’re new to photography, then you may not be familiar with bokeh.
-What is...
+It is often a hot topic for discussion whether to shoot RAW or JPEG.
+Professional photographers looking to do a bit of post production of their photographs before submitting for publishing prefer shooting their pictures...

 Latest Reviews